Switching between organizations with Active Org

 Active Org in Javascript and React

 While our Javascript and React libraries do not have a formal concept of an Active Org, you can still easily manage it yourself.
-For example, setting an Active Org with React or Javascript can be done in via the browser's localStorage, createContext
+For example, setting an Active Org with React or Javascript can be done in via the browser's localStorage, createContext, or useState.

 const [activeOrg, setActiveOrg] = useState();